Three women are asking the European Court of Human Rights to overturn the Republic of Ireland’s ban on abortion.

 The three women are being supported by the pro-abortion group, the Irish Family Planning Association (IFPA), which campaigns for legal abortion in the Republic.

+Pro-life groups in the Republic of Ireland say that a constitutional change would be needed to overturn the current law on abortion.
 The constitution currently states: “The State acknowledges the right to life of the unborn and, with due regard to the equal right to life of the mother, guarantees in its laws to respect and, as far as practicable, by its laws to defend and vindicate that right.”

 Simon Calvert, of The Christian Institute, said: “Any attempt to lift the ban on abortion in the Republic of Ireland would be totally incompatible with its cultural and religious character.